arthurbernierjr/data-structures-lesson-js-py/README.md

 Why these matter… If you need order of arrival use a queue.
 If you need last change first use a stack.
 If you mutate many middle elements an array may be better than a singly linked list.
 If you need sorted retrieval and fast search move to trees.

+# Linked List

+* A chain of nodes.
+Each node stores a value and a pointer to the next node.
+* You insert or remove by rewiring pointers.
+Access by walking from the head.

+**Analogy**

+* Think of people holding hands in a line.
+To reach person 7 you start at person 1 and count.

+**Pros**

+* O(1) insert or delete at the head.
+* Grows easily without moving existing data.

+**Cons**

+* O(n) random access.
+* Extra memory for pointers.

+# Stack

+* Last in, first out.
+You interact only with the top.
+* Operations are push, pop, peek.
+All O(1).

+**Analogy**

+* A stack of plates on a table.
+Last plate on is the first plate off.

+**Pros**

+* Simple control of order.
+Great for backtracking and function calls.

+**Cons**

+* You cannot reach the middle without popping items.

+# Queue

+* First in, first out.
+Items leave in the same order they arrive.
+* Operations are enqueue and dequeue.
+Both O(1).

+**Analogy**

+* A line at a ticket booth.
+First person in line gets served first.

+**Pros**

+* Natural for scheduling and buffering.

+**Cons**

+* Like stacks, random access is not the point.

+# Binary Tree

+* A hierarchical structure.
+Each node can have up to two children.
+* Shape does not enforce ordering unless rules are added.

+**Analogy**

+* A family tree that splits into left and right branches.

+**Pros**

+* Models hierarchy cleanly.
+Enables many traversals.

+**Cons**

+* Without ordering rules you do not get fast search guarantees.

+# Binary Search Tree

+* A binary tree with an invariant.
+Left subtree holds smaller values and right subtree holds larger values.
+* Insert and search walk left or right by comparisons.

+**Analogy**

+* A word list on paper where each page split tells you to go left for earlier words and right for later words.

+**Pros**

+* O(log n) search and insert if height stays small.
+* Inorder traversal yields values in sorted order.

+**Cons**

+* If it becomes skewed it degrades to O(n).
+* Needs care to stay balanced.

+# AVL Tree

+* A self balancing BST.
+Every node tracks height.
+The height difference between left and right is at most one.
+* After inserts or deletes it rotates subtrees to restore balance.

+**Analogy**

+* A librarian who restacks books to keep shelves even so searching stays fast.

+**Pros**

+* Search, insert, delete stay O(log n) even in worst case.

+**Cons**

+* Extra memory for heights.
+Extra work for rotations.

+# What these ideas mean

+## Recursion

+* A function that calls itself to solve a smaller version of the same problem.
+* You define a base case to stop and a step that reduces the problem.

+**Analogy**

+* Russian nesting dolls.
+Open one and the same pattern repeats at a smaller scale.

+**Why it matters**

+* Natural fit for trees since each subtree is a smaller tree.

+## Traversal

+* A systematic way to visit every node in a structure.
+* On trees you often use BFS or DFS.

+**BFS**

+* Visit by levels using a queue.
+Good when answers are near the root.

+**DFS**

+* Go deep using recursion or a stack.
+Preorder, inorder, postorder are common.
+* Inorder on a BST yields sorted output.

+## Balancing

+* Keeping a tree’s height near log n so operations stay fast.
+* Self balancing trees like AVL detect imbalance and perform rotations.

+**Analogy**

+* Keeping a mobile sculpture level.
+If one side drops you reposition pieces to restore symmetry.

+# Quick takeaways

+* Lists are for flexible insertion.
+Stacks and queues are for controlled order.
+* Trees give hierarchy.
+BST adds fast ordered search.
+AVL (Adelson-Velsky and Landis) keeps it fast under pressure.
+* Recursion and traversal are how you move through the structure.
+* Balancing protects performance when input order would otherwise break it.

 ---

 ## Part B… Binary Search Trees Deep Dive